NixOS/nix.dev/source/tutorials/cross-compilation.md

 ## What's a target platform?

-There is a third concept for a platform we call **target platform**.
+There is a third concept for a platform we call a **target platform**.

-It matters in cases where you want to build a compiler binary.
+The target platform is relevant to cases where you want to build a compiler binary.
-Then you would build a compiler on the *build platform*, run it to compile code on the *host platform*, and run the final executable on the *target platform*.
+In such cases, you would build a compiler on the *build platform*, run it to compile code on the *host platform*, and run the final executable on the *target platform*.

-Since that is rarely needed, we will assume that the target is identical to the host.
+Since this is rarely needed, we will assume that the target is identical to the host.

-## Pinning nixpkgs
+## Pinning Nixpkgs

-To ensure reproducibility of this tutorial as explained in {ref}`the pinning tutorial <pinning-nixpkgs>`:
+To ensure the reproducibility of this tutorial as explained in {ref}`the pinning tutorial <pinning-nixpkgs>`:

 ```shell-session
 $ NIX_PATH=https://github.com/NixOS/nixpkgs/archive/9420363b95521e65a76eb5153de1eaee4a2e41c6.tar.gz